-- (o) In addition to the disclosures of odds of winning required under section 12-568a-17(p) of the Regulations of Connecticut State Agencies, the CLC shall include a prominent and clear statement of the average chances of winning per ticket on the electronic wagering platform for all online lottery and online keno offered on the electronic wagering platform.
-Additionally, the CLC shall include a prominent and clear statement of the odds of winning each individual prize level in game descriptions on its website. - (p) Except as otherwise provided in sections 12-568a-1 to 12-568a-24, inclusive, of the Regulations of Connecticut State Agencies, a lottery draw game discontinuation shall not affect the rights of those who purchased tickets prior to the effective date of discontinuation. - (q) In the event that the CLC changes a lottery draw game to a different lottery draw game, the CLC shall set a date that all eligible tickets must be purchased by in order to participate in the final drawing of the old game. - (r) The CLC, and any online gaming operator that may offer online lottery or keno on behalf of the CLC, shall require that any online gaming service provider that has access to the electronic wagering platform utilized for online lottery and keno shall utilize software protection to prohibit the provider's employees from tampering with pools, liabilities or winning ticket information. - (s) The CLC, and any online gaming operator that may offer online lottery or keno on behalf of the CLC, shall produce system pool reports to verify liabilities, which shall be generated immediately at the close of online lottery and keno games.
-If an attempt is made to tamper with information, such activity shall be indicated on the activity log and the online gaming operator shall notify the department and the CLC upon discovering such attempt. - (t) If the CLC utilizes the same online gaming operator for online lottery and keno as it uses for sports wagering, it shall ensure that the online gaming operator provides system reports that reveal all system activity generated at and by terminals that are used to wager on a sports event at a sports wagering facility, including, but not limited to: wagers, cashes, cancels, errors, statuses, validations, activations, deactivations, special reports, sign-ons, sign-offs, inquiries, and diagnostic requests.
+- (o) In addition to the disclosures of odds of winning required under Section 12-568a-18(p), the CLC shall include a prominent and clear statement of the average chances of winning per ticket on the electronic wagering platform for all lottery draw games and keno offered on the election wagering platform.
+Additionally, the CLC shall include a prominent and clear statement of the odds of winning each individual prize level in game descriptions on its website. - (p) Except as otherwise provided in sections 12-568a-1 to 12-568a-24, inclusive, of the Regulations of Connecticut State Agencies, a lottery draw game discontinuation shall not affect the rights of those who purchased tickets prior to the effective date of discontinuation. - (q) In the event that the CLC changes a lottery draw game to a different lottery draw game, the CLC shall set a date that all eligible tickets must be purchased by in order to participate in the final drawing of the old game. - (r) The CLC, and any online gaming operator that may offer lottery draw games or keno on behalf of the CLC, shall require that any online gaming service provider that has access to the electronic wagering platform utilized for lottery draw games and keno shall utilize software protection to prohibit their employees from tampering with pools, liabilities or winning ticket information. - (s) The CLC, and any online gaming operator that may offer lottery draw games or keno on behalf of the CLC, shall produce system pool reports to verify liabilities, which shall be generated immediately at the close of lottery draw games and keno games.
+If an attempt is made to tamper with information, such activity shall be indicated on the on an activity log and the online gaming operator shall notify the department and the CLC upon discovering such attempt. - (t) If CLC utilizes the same online gaming operator for lottery draw games and keno as it uses for sports wagering, it shall ensure that the online gaming operator provides system reports that reveal all system activity generated at and by terminals that are used to wager on a sports event at a sports wagering facility, including, but not limited to: wagers, cashes, cancels, errors, statuses, validations, activations, deactivations, special reports, sign-ons, sign-offs, inquiries, and diagnostic requests.
 These reports shall be available upon the department's request and shall be used to verify the operating status of the electronic wagering platform and the sport wagering retailer terminals.

-Sec.
-12-865-22.
+Section 12-XXX-22.
 Operation of Fantasy Contests

-- (a) An online gaming operator offering fantasy contests shall: - (1) Prevent the sharing of inside information with third parties that could affect the outcome of a fantasy contest until the information is made publicly available.
-As used in this subdivision, "inside information" means information related to the play of a fantasy contest by fantasy contestants obtained as a result of or by virtue of an individual's employment; - (2) Provide that a winning fantasy contest outcome may not be based on the score, point spread or performance of a single actual sports team or combination of such teams or solely on a single performance of an individual athlete or participant in a single actual sports event;
+- (a) An online gaming operator offering fantasy contests shall: - Prevent the sharing of inside information with third parties that could affect the outcome of a fantasy contest until the information is made publicly available.
+As used in this paragraph, "inside information " means information related to the play of a fantasy contest by fantasy contestants obtained as a result of or by virtue of an individual's employment; - (2) Provide that a winning fantasy contest outcome may not be based on the score, point spread or performance of a single actual sports team or combination of such teams or solely on a single performance of an individual athlete or participant in a single actual sports event;